benthepoet/farmadeus/content/logs/farm-log-2020.md

 It was a sunny, windy, but mostly warm day today.
 Leaves were dry enough that I was able to shred a couple piles to fill half of a bed that was still uncovered.

-A couple of the Glaskins Rhubarb I started last year are beginning to come up.
+A couple of the Glaskins Rhubarb seedlings I started last year are beginning to come up.
 <img src="/images/farm-log-2020-04-11-00.jpg" width="100%" />

-Potato Onions have been staying with all the cold weather.
+Potato Onions have been staying strong with all the cold weather.
 <img src="/images/farm-log-2020-04-11-01.jpg" width="100%" />

 Won't be long before we'll be harvesting some Egyptian Walking Onions.
 These are always